 If you look around a few electronic music forums, you’ll see a lot of confusion over the difference between a bitcrusher – a filter that reduces the bit depth of an audio signal – and a sample rate ...

 If you’ve started to get into audio, you’ve probably seen something called “bit depth.”
 The thing is… what the hell is it?
 Well, we’re here to help.
-First off, bit depth is one of two metrics involved ...
+Think of it like the audio version of a TV’s frame ...

 The size of digital audio samples.
 Converting voice from analog to digital is typically done with 4-bit and 8-bit samples at 6 or 8 kHz.
 The standard CD sampling is 16 bits at 44 kHz; however, higher ...